garretfick/garretfick.github.io/_posts/2015-09-25-split-windows-and-linux-configurations.md

 Before adding and committing to Git, there are a few things that should not be committed to Git.

-Since you cannot direclty create a file name in Windows starting with a period, execute the following to create the `.gitignore` file:
+Since you cannot directly create a file name in Windows starting with a period, execute the following to create the `.gitignore` file:

 ```
 touch .gitignore